General Tso Chicken is your ultimate Chinese takeout! It is so easy to make; you will not have to order anymore once you learn this recipe!

 - You can swap the breasts with thigh fillets.

-- Toss the cooked meat in the sauce in the last minute to keep it crispy.
+- Toss the cooked meat in the sauce at the last minute to keep it crispy.

 - 2 1/2 pounds chicken breasts (cut into 1-inch chunks)